miguelamezola/miguelamezola.github.io/_posts/2021-08-28-python-defaultdict-collection.md

 published: true
 ---

 In python, `defaultdict` and `dict` are almost the same except that the former never raises a `KeyError`.
 Instead, it provides a default value for the key that does not exist.
-In the code below, `seen` is a `defaultdict` that has `list[int]` as a default value.
+In the code below, `seen` is a `defaultdict` that has `list[int]` as its default value.

 ```python
 from typing import List